ProxiBlue/vagrant_m2_vuestorefront/readme.md

-# Magento 2 Vagrant + Docker [ Vue Store Front ] development environment
+# Vagrant vueStoreFront + Magento 2 (using Docker) development environment

 ## A Work in Progress